scuzzydude/asimov/asimov.md

 A failure of the American Revolution, and all the revolutions that followed, was that we said to the king, "We don't need you," but "We still need your gold."
 And that fact is why we, as a nation, could rectify slavery and genocide, economic imperialism, and decade after decade of bloody industrial savagery with the idealism of liberty and freedom.
 All men are created equal, but from the day he is born, we value a man's worth by the same king's gold.
 We might have hacked the actual gold out of the algorithm, but it is still the king's gold be it fiat or crypto.

 Hindsight is not perfect vision.
 I am not trying to fault the founders.
 I can't fathom how my folks survived childhood in Texas without air-conditioning, much less what a bunch of farmers and merchants in colonial American had to deal with.
 I do feel an opportunity was missed that was right there before their eyes.
-The very first amendment to our Bill of Rights says what we value is the freedom of speech.[^69] This has been interpreted from the beginning as freedom of expression, which is certainly what genius and vanity is all about.
+The very first amendment to our Bill of Rights says what we value is the freedom of speech.[^70] This has been interpreted from the beginning as freedom of expression, which is certainly what genius and vanity is all about.
 We as a people, demand this of our government, meaning we value it, and King George did not.
 Yet the founders choose to continue to trade and collect taxes using the king's gold.

 I believe mankind can learn to survive without greed.

 I do not believe mankind can survive without genius and vanity.

 Genius and vanity are really the same thing.
 Vanity is failure to align an expression of genius with the consensus of the masses.
 That does not mean one man's vanity is not genius.
 Galileo was the worst sort of vain person -- a heretic -- in his lifetime.
-Einstein, had he been born only a few years prior, probably would have ended up in a lunatic asylum, but by fate or a divine game of dice, his very name across all cultures is synonymous with genius.
+Einstein, had he been born only a few years prior, probably would have ended up in a lunatic asylum, but by fate or a divine game of dice, his very name across cultures is synonymous with genius.
 Da Vinci might have been a genius in his day, but he worked for the billionaires of his time, vanity personified and glorified, the great-grandparents of the Global Financial Crisis.

 It used to be, for a leader to have moral authority, he had to do something substantially beneficial for people to take him seriously.
 Dude come down from the mountain, got him a list of ten rules he wants you to follow, your wife's all like, "Why the hell should we listen to him?"
 And you're like, "Remember, babe, last year we were starving, getting whipped all the time, having to haul those huge rocks all over the desert for that dude with the big hat, wears makeup all the time.
 Remember that?"
 She's like, "Well, I like that Sabbath thing, I could use a day off."